ARCHER2-HPC/archer2-docs/docs/other-software/cesm213_run.md

 -   `$DOUT_S_ROOT/$CASE`

-    `$DOUT_S_ROOT` refers to the short term archive path location on local disk.
+    `$DOUT_S_ROOT` refers to the short-term archive path location on local disk.
 This path is used by the case.st_archive script when `$DOUT_S = TRUE`.
 See [CESM Model Output File Locations](http://www.cesm.ucar.edu/models/cesm2/naming_conventions.html#modelOutputLocations) for details regarding the component model output filenames and locations.

-    `$DOUT_S_ROOT/$CASE` is the short term archive directory for this case.
+    `$DOUT_S_ROOT/$CASE` is the short-term archive directory for this case.
 If `$DOUT_S` is FALSE, then no archive directory should exist.
 If `$DOUT_S` is TRUE, then log, history, and restart files should have been copied into a directory tree here.

 -   `$DOUT_S_ROOT/$CASE/logs`